eity0323/Infinite-City/README.md

 School project to create an infinite city.
 Uploading source so others can benefit.

 Created with Visual Studio 2013 using glew for OpenGL.
-There was code provided by the school that we had to use which is located in the "gsim" directory as well as "ogl_tools.h" and "ogl_tools.cpp".
+There was code provided by the school that we had to use, which is located in the "gsim" directory as well as "ogl_tools.h" and "ogl_tools.cpp".

 # Features

 ## Infinite procedurally generated buildings
-The buildings were designed as modular pieces and the peices are randomly assembled at runtime.
+The buildings were designed as modular pieces and the pieces are randomly assembled at runtime.
 Buildings are given their unique shapes by effectively using their position as a seed.
-The appearance of an infinite span of buildings is acheived by rendering buildings inside the frustum with a fog effect applied so you cannot see the end.
+The appearance of an infinite span of buildings is achieved by rendering buildings inside the frustum with a fog effect applied so you cannot see the end.

 ## Cars
 The cars follow a series of straight lines and bezier curves while also taking random turns.
 If you hit 'SPACEBAR' while running the demo, you can see a car's first-person view.